yakubuhisham31-max/TrendBurst/replit.md

 The core data model includes Users, Trends, Posts, Votes, Comments, and Notifications.
 The PostgreSQL schema uses UUIDs, foreign keys, text arrays, and timestamps.

 ### Push Notification System
 Push notifications are configured for production on `https://trendx.social` using OneSignal v16 SDK.
-It identifies users via `external_id`, requests permissions, and creates subscriptions automatically.
-The backend sends notifications via the OneSignal REST API.
-Notifications appear as system notifications with Trendz branding.
-Key components include client-side SDK initialization, a NotificationBell component, a service worker, and a custom OneSignal REST API client on the server.
-The system tracks `oneSignalSubscriptions` in the database, storing `userId`, `subscriptionId`, `oneSignalUserId`, `externalId`, `pushToken`, and `isActive` status.
+The system has two distinct notification types:

+**In-App Notifications:** NotificationBell component displays in-app notifications fetched from the database.
+Shows unread count and notification list.

+**Push Notifications:** PushNotificationButton component allows users to explicitly enable browser push notifications.
+When clicked, it:
+1. Requests browser notification permission
+2. Calls OneSignal SDK to create a subscription
+3. Saves subscription to backend (`POST /api/push/subscribe`)
+4. Stores in `one_signal_subscriptions` table with userId, subscriptionId, externalId (Trendx user ID), pushToken, and isActive status

+The backend sends push notifications via OneSignal REST API to users with active subscriptions.
+Notifications trigger on: new posts, new followers, comments, votes, rankings, and points earned.
+OneSignal identifies users via `external_id` which maps to the Trendx user ID.
+The system includes OneSignal SDK initialization in index.html, a service worker for receiving notifications, and server-side OneSignal API client for sending.

 ### Dark Mode System
 Dark mode is implemented using `darkMode: ["class"]` in Tailwind CSS, with CSS variables defined in `:root` and `.dark` classes.
 A `ThemeProvider` automatically applies the system's dark mode preference (from `prefers-color-scheme: dark`).
 It prevents flash of unstyled content and ensures full color coverage across all components.
 Dark mode follows the user's OS setting - no manual toggle required.